-Our speaker will look at the currently tort law and the current system of medical negligence operates as well as what impact recent legislative changes ( including what pre-action protocols and the Mediation Act) will have on medical negligence cases.
+Our speaker will look at tort law and how the current system of medical negligence operates as well as what impact recent legislative changes ( including what pre-action protocols and the Mediation Act) will have on medical negligence cases.

 Speaker: Mr Simon Mills Senior Counsel and author

 11.30 – 12.10 Gross negligence manslaughter in the UK and the implications for Ireland –